grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi scribbled some calculations.
 "How much standard horse power does that engine have exactly?
 No, actually, how much horse power does your electric motor have?"

 "Fuck if I know.
 Hang on, I have a manual around here somewhere."
 Shakes pulled open a small steel door of a cabinet mounted on the wall and handed Hemi a manual covered with black finger prints and gray-stained pages.
-While Hemi flipped through it and jotted in his little notebook, Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil dripping from the diesel engine and ran it through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
+While Hemi flipped through it and jotted in his little notebook, Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil that dripped from the diesel engine.
+He ran the comb through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
 He wiped his fingers on his shirt.

-Hemi looked at him through the small frames of his glasses.
+Hemi looked up from the manual at Shakes through the small frames of his glasses.
 "Can I borrow this manual?
 And do you have one for the diesel too?"

+[//]: # (Why is Hemi asking for the manual?
+Is it something about trying to calculate the Gnat's fuel consumption rates?
+Isn't the only thing he needs to know the remaining fuel and electricity?)

 "Ya here."
-Said Shakes, handing Hemi an even fatter manual that was stained far more heavily, and had a couple of thick black lines along the ends of the pages of the sections most heavily used.
+Said Shakes, handing Hemi an even fatter manual that was stained far more heavily, and had a couple of thick black lines along the page edges indicating the most heavily used sections.

 "Alright, I need to and sit down with my numbers and do some figuring.
 I also want to look at the charts with you so you can show me where this depot is.
-I think its time to go back across to the _Prospect_.
+I think it is time to go back across to the _Prospect_.

 After making the jump back to the bigger boat, Shakes and Hemi settled down over the _Prospect's_ navigation charts.
-"OK, where's this depot Shakes?"
+"OK, where is this depot Captain Shakes?"

 Shakes pulled down the magnifier and scanned across the chart.
 "Wait, where are we now?"
 Hemi pointed to the obvious small x at the end of a string of grease pencil dashes.
 "Let's see.."
-Shakes tapped his wavering finger against the glass covering the chart, and rotated the magnified around in slow circles.
+Shakes tapped his black-stained, wavering finger against the glass covering the chart and rotated the magnifier around in slow circles.
 "Ah, here!"
 Shakes said pointing to a small island marked on the chart and labeled only "deserted."

-"That's your major trade center?"
+"That is your major trade center?"
 Asked Hemi.
 "A deserted island?"

 "Well, 'major' might be a bit fuckin' descriptive."
 Said Shakes.
 "But look."
-He took the grease pencil and drew a lightweight but long line across the ocean.
+He took the grease pencil and drew a lightweight but long line across hundreds of miles of ocean.
 "The Territorial Authority boundary is roughly about here.
-With total assholes on this side, and sort-of assholes on the other.
-So you can see how it makes sense to put a depot on that deserted island just across the line to help facilitate trade in, out, and through assolevania over here.
+With total assholes on this side we are currently on, and only sort-of assholes on the other.
+So you can see how it makes sense to put a depot on that deserted island just across the line to help facilitate trade in, out, and through assholevania over here.

-"That's true."
+"That is true."
 Said Hemi, taking a pair of calipers and measuring the distance from their current position to the deserted island.
-"I hope you're right about there being a depot there.
-There's no way we'll make it any further than that."
+"I hope you're right about a depot being there.
+We will not make it any further than that."

-"It'll be there!"
+"It'll fuckin' be there!"

 Hemi sniffed.
-"Smells like there's probably some food ready.
+"Smells like food may be ready.
 Want to eat?"
 Said Hemi.

 "Shit yeah.
-I'm starved!"
+My gut is fuckin' gaping."

 [//]: # (### A meal aboard the Prospect)

-Hemi and Shakes came into the galley of the _Prospect_ with Captain Percy and Bastian already there, crammed into the tight seating around the table.
-Gregory was working a giant cast iron pan at the stove that was so heavy with frying rice that he struggled to shake it with one hand --- a gesture he felt was necessary to keep the rice moving and frying evenly.
+Hemi and Shakes came into the galley of the _Prospect_ with Captain Percy and Bastian already there crammed into the tight seating around the table.
+Gregory was working a giant cast iron pan at the stove that was so heavy with frying rice that the wiry muscles of the arm controlling the pan bulged with the effort of shaking it --- a gesture he felt was necessary to keep the rice moving and frying evenly.

+[//]: # (Would they have a gas range on a sub?
+Or would it be electric.
+If electric, would they waste power cooking food?)

 Gregory looked up when Hemi and Shakes came in.
 Hemi introduced Shakes.

 "Fuck yeah," said Shakes eyeing the pile of frying rice.
-"I ain't eaten nothing but cold canned pasta for a week."
+"I ain't eaten nothing but cold fucking canned pasta for a week."

-"None of your canned garbage food here, Shakes."
+"None of your canned garbage food here, Captain Shakes."
 Said Gregory, grinding the pan back and forth across the range.
 "This is real submariner's food.
 Everything good that can't go bad.
 Rice, eggs, cabbage..."

-"Are you putting that foul slimy-gray pickled cabbage in the rice Gregory?"
+"Are you putting that fucking foul slimy-gray pickled cabbage in the rice Gregory?"
 Asked Bastian.
-"You'll be killing submariners if submariner's food is that real."
+"You'll be killing submariners if submariner's food is that fucking real."

 Gregory huffed.
-"My ol' pap worked a galley in a submarine in the wars.
+"My ol' pap worked a submarine galley in the wars.
 He used to say 'if you can heat it, you can eat it.'
-And this shit's gonna be plenty hot."
+And this shit's gonna be plenty fucking hot."
 Gregory dumped in an entire container of the questionable pickled cabbage, and stirred it around as the sound of frying drowned out any conversation.
-He only stirred it for a few minutes mote.
+This process only lasted a few minutes more.

-"Shakes, for helping us out, you're up first."
+"Captain Shakes, for helping us out, you're up first."
 Gregory cracked an egg onto an already heating smaller frying pan next to the giant one full of rice.
-As it sizzled on the slick black surface, Gregory dumped huge piles of rice into a big bowl and handed it to Shakes.
-The rice was browned by the black salty sauces Gregory had poured into it, and steaming bits of cabbage slithered through it.
-It was flecked with red and black pepper, and in a few places crusty black and somewhat burnt.
+As it sizzled on the creosote surface, Gregory dumped huge piles of rice into a big bowl and handed it to Shakes.
+The rice was browned by the black salty sauces Gregory had poured into it, and burned to a crusty-black crunchiness in places.
+Steaming bits of cabbage slithered through flecked with red and black pepper.
 Shakes was about to dig a fork in when Gregory slipped the fried egg on top with a spatula.
-Its white was stained an oily, slightly gray color, and the glowing orange yolk a wiggling skin with hot liquid about to burst from the inside.
+Its white was stained an oily, slightly gray color, and the glowing orange yolk was held in place by a wiggling skin with hot liquid about to burst from the inside.

 Shakes grinned before plunging the tines of his fork into the yolk and letting it run into his rice.
 He then started working his way into his bowl with an uninterrupted shoveling motion of his fork from the bowl to his mouth.

 Gregory served up the rest of the crew the same way.
 Captain Percy asked him to run up to the control room and get on the PA and tell Owen to come up for some grub.

-Hemi sat at the end of the table with Shakes electric motor manual open in front of him, eating his rice with one hand while scribbling down notes in the other.
+Hemi sat at the end of the table with Shakes' electric motor manual open in front of him, eating his rice with one hand while scribbling down notes in the other.

+[//]: # (Again, why is Hemi reading the manual here?
+I have no fucking idea.)

 Their hunger got the better of any conversation for a few minutes as they moved mounds of rice, egg, and cabbage.
 Gregory served himself and sat down, and got back up a few minutes later to fry another egg for Owen when he arrived.
 A few minutes later had to get up to make Shakes another egg.
 All told, every one of them had at least two servings and Owen and Shakes each ate three servings apiece.
 Gregory never got to sit for more than a minute, and when no more eggs were being demanded, he got up again to put coffee on.

 Between forkfuls of rice, Percy tried to get an assessment of the situation on her boat.
 "Owen, have you been down in the cargo hold?"
 Owen nodded, his crop fully loaded.
 "How's the patch looking?"

 Owen swallowed, and then swallowed again.
 "I'm hardly an expert on welding or repairs, but I'd say it looks pretty bad.
-The patches are an ugly mess, and I'm pretty sure the water level is rising again, though slowly."
+The patches are an ugly mess, and I'm pretty sure the water level is rising again, though more fucking slowly."

 "Can you work on it?
 Can you clean up those welds, get the leaking stopped?"
 Percy asked.

 "I can try.
 But you know it's delicate work that I'm just starting to figure out.
 There's a chance I could just make it worse --- burn a hole right through the hull.
-If you ask me, I think you need Chips to keep working on it."
+If you ask me, I think you need Chips to work on it."

 Hemi looked at his food instead of the manual.
 Percy ground her fork against her tin plate.
-"I didn't ask your fucking opinion ya little shit.
-I asked if you can fix it."
+"I didn't ask your fucking opinion you little shit.
+I asked if you can fucking fix it."

-"Yeah, Percy.
-No sweat."
+"Yeah, Captain Percy.
+No fuckin' sweat."
 Owen poked at his food a little less hungrily.

-"Finish your food and get your skinny ass back down there."
+"Finish your food and get your skinny ass back the fuck down there."

-"Percy," Hemi said, not looking up from his food.
+"Sylvia," Hemi said, not looking up from his food.
 "I really think you need to do what you can to get Chips back down there and welding."

 She pounded the table, and looked up, breathing through her nostrils.
 "Fuck."

 [//]: # (### A plan)

 Owen took his coffee to go, and headed back down to try and keep reinforcing Chips' patch.
-When the rest of them finally all had a cup of coffee in front of them, and the empty bowls pushed into the middle of the table, Percy brought them to order.
-"Next agenda item: assuming we don't sink, how to get this boat moving again?"
+When there was finally a cup of coffee in front of all of them, and the empty bowls pushed into the middle of the table, Percy brought them to order.
+"Next agenda item: assuming we don't fucking sink, how to get this boat moving again?"
+She looked at Hemi.

 Hemi put his pencil down.
-"Maybe some of you are familiar with the Angler fish?"
-Hemi asked.
-"In some species the female is enormous compared to the male, maybe like a hundred times bigger.
+"Perhaps in your time on the sea some of you became familiar with the Angler fish?
+In some species the female is enormous compared to the male, maybe a hundred times bigger.
 The females are complex, highly evolved organisms, with sophisticated traps for catching and devouring other fish.
 The males are nothing but tiny sperm repositories.
-They swim around until they find a female, attach themselves to the female's underside, and then fuse with her body, essentially becoming nothing but a sperm organ for her."
+They swim around until they find a female, attach themselves to the female's underside, and then fuse with her body, essentially becoming merely a sperm organ for her."

-"Hemi, let's try stepping around the metaphor and getting to the point."
+"Hemi, let's try stepping around the fucking long-winded metaphor and getting to the fucking point."
 Said Captain Percy.

-"Here's what I propose," continued Hemi, "The _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
-Normally we use that for underwater docking in situations where we need to dock on someone's topside hatch.
+"Here is what I propose," continued Hemi, "The _Prospect_ has a hatch with a mating collar on the bottom side of the boat.
+Normally we use that for underwater docking in situations where we need to dock on a topside hatch.
 We could rig something so we could mate the _Gnat_ to the underside of the _Prospect_, and then feed up fuel and power into the _Prospect_ from the _Gnat_.
 Kinda like a male anglerfish..."

 "Got it."
 Percy interrupted.
 "And you think there's enough juice left in the _Gnat_ to take us both to the depot like that?"

 "We have to cut everything to the bone, but the math says we could make it. _Could_."

-"And what the fuck do I get from your biology lesson?"
+"And what the fuck do I get from your little fuckin' biology lesson?"
 Asked Shakes.
-"This plan is really me casting my lot in with you losers.
+"This fucking fundamentals of this plan is really me casting my lot in with you losers.
 Basically I'm donating all my fuel to you and hoping I can piggyback in, right?"

 "We can pay you for the fuel Shakes."
 Said Percy.

+"_Captain_ Shakes."
+Said Shakes.

-"Plus we'll be fitting a nice mating collar onto the _Gnat_, you might find some use for that in the future."
+"Plus we will need to fit a nice mating collar onto the _Gnat_.
+You may find that to be of some use in the future."
 Said Hemi.
 "Think of it as a deluxe feature."

-"And hot meals for til we get to the depot.
-I got a propane stove stowed somewhere, so we don't have to waste any more precious electricity on cooking."
+"And hot meals til we get to the depot."
 Added Gregory.

+[//]: # ("I got a propane stove stowed somewhere, so we don't have to waste any more precious electricity on cooking." --- could be something Gregory says here.)

 Shakes, perhaps more driven by his stomach than he cared to admit, considered.
 "I want double the value of the fuel."